weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

 By simple algebra, we can show that for a matrix of the form $$A=\begin{bmatrix}
   m \quad n\\
   n  \quad m
-\end{bmatrix}$, the solution to the equation $$A \vec{x}= \vec{b}$$ is always $$\vec{x}=\frac{1}{\sqrt{2}}\begin{bmatrix}
+\end{bmatrix}$$, the solution to the equation $$A \vec{x}= \vec{b}$$ is always $$\vec{x}=\frac{1}{\sqrt{2}}\begin{bmatrix}
   1 \\
   -1
-\end{bmatrix}$, i.e., the vector $$\vec{b}$$ is an eigenvector of the matrix $$A$, thus the matrix inversion part did not show its function here.
+\end{bmatrix}$$, i.e., the vector $$\vec{b}$$ is an eigenvector of the matrix $$A$$, thus the matrix inversion part did not show its function here.
 However, this is not the general case for classification with larger training sets or feature vectors.
 \bigskip

-\noindent Furthermore, from previous analysis we have seen that, the eigenvalues of the operator are $$i$$ and $$-1$$ individually, thus the phases can be represented accurately by $$\phi_1=0.01$, $$\phi_2 = 0.10$$ as introduced in Section \ref{PHASE}.
+\noindent Furthermore, from previous analysis we have seen that, the eigenvalues of the operator are $$i$$ and $$-1$$ individually, thus the phases can be represented accurately by $$\phi_1=0.01$$, $$\phi_2 = 0.10$$ as introduced in Section \ref{PHASE}.
 However, in practical classification scenarios, the phase factors can not be represented by the simple two bits, thus phase estimation algorithm tells us that accurate prediction may require much more qubits in the training register.
 This can also been seen from the requirement in \cite{HHL}: the evolution times T has to be large enough to make sure that one of the Fourier basis states will capture the phase $$\phi$$ to a great accuracy.

 \subsection{Modification to classifying characters '0' and 'o'}
 Finally, we discuss another task of distinguishing the handwritten characters $$0$$ and o.
 The task can be quite difficult for humans, while machine learning methods may offer us some insights into the problem.
 Below I will continue to use the support vector machine method to deal with the task.
 Apparently the left/right and up/down ratio used in the previous paper \cite{EXP} is not suitable here due to the symmetric behaviors of the two objects.
-Instead, I introduced the parameter $$\Delta y/\Delta x$, which is the farthest vertical distance over the horizontal distance, and the parameter circum-radius over inscribed-radius $$R_o /R_i$$ to represent the feature of the handwritten characters.
+Instead, I introduced the parameter $$\Delta y/\Delta x$$, which is the farthest vertical distance over the horizontal distance, and the parameter circum-radius over inscribed-radius $$R_o /R_i$$ to represent the feature of the handwritten characters.

 \begin{figure}[htbp]
 \centering